Using the Raspberry Pi as a home web server

 phpMyAdmin is a package that allows connections to its MySQL server through a web browser.
 The connection to the MySQL server can be made through any computer that is connected to the same local network. phpMyAdmin makes database queries, management and backups easy.

-For phpMyAdmin to function, it needs Apache to be installed too (see earlier). phpMyAdmin is only useful/functional when installed on the local MySQL server (i.e. these related steps are not required locally when a remote MySQL server is going to be used).
+For phpMyAdmin to function, Apache needs to be installed first (see earlier). phpMyAdmin is only useful/functional when installed locally on the same Raspberry Pi where the MySQL server has been installed (i.e. these related steps are not required locally when a remote MySQL server is going to be used).

 phpMyAdmin database configuration